cambiegroup/flowchem/src/flowchem/server/README.md

 # flowchem/server

-This folder contains the modules releted to the API Server and the Zeroconfig (mDNS) server for flowchem devices.
+This folder contains the modules related to the API Server and the Zeroconfig (mDNS) server for flowchem devices.